ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 - the storage size (more timeseries means more storage)
 - the storage speed
-- the time needed to write such timeseries to the timeseries db (in particular, this is a problem with RRD)
+- the time needed to write such timeseries to the timeseries database (in particular, this is a problem with RRD)

 Moreover, having a lot of timeseries usually means slower query time.